kunhwiko/concepts/software-engineering.md

 parent class : Dog
 child class : Retriever

-child class can inherit all data fields and methods of parent class, while defining its own fields or methods
+child class can inherit all instance variables and methods of parent class, while defining its own fields or methods

 Advantages:
   1) Reusability : Do not have to write already existing lines of code